eder/express-inline-css-amp/README.md

 ```

 - `CSSFilePath`: Path of the final css file where rules are taken out.
-- `CCSMinify` (optional): This brings up the possibility of mifying the css file.
+- `CCSMinify`:  Default is true, this brings up the possibility of mifying the css file.

 ## License